sphinx-doc/sphinx/doc/markup/para.rst

    The definition can contain token names which are marked as interpreted text (e.g. ``sum ::= `integer` "+" `integer```) -- this generates cross-references to the productions of these tokens.
-Outside of the production list, you can reference to token productions using :role:`token`.
+Outside of the production list, you can reference to token productions using :rst:role:`token`.

    Note that no further reST parsing is done in the production, so that you don't have to escape ``*`` or ``|`` characters.